 Mortgage Basics

-Once you’ve made the decision to buy a new home, the buying process begins with setting a budget.
+Once you decide to buy a home, the buying process begins with setting a budget.

 01.jpg

-2. Down Payment – How much money you will put into the purchase of the home.
+2. Down Payment—How much money will you put into purchasing the home?

-3. Closing Costs – Property Inspection Fees, Property Valuation Fees (for the lender), Legal Fees, Title Insurance, and Taxes.
+3. Closing Costs—What are the Property Inspection Fees, Property Valuation Fees (for the lender), Legal Fees, Title Insurance, and Taxes?

-4. Moving Costs – The cost of movers, moving trucks, connecting utilities, buying new furniture, and minor repairs.
+4. Moving Costs—What might the cost be of moving, connecting utilities, buying new furniture, and minor repairs?

 This page focuses on mortgage basics and explains some little-known quirks of Canadian mortgages that you can use to your advantage.